 The BMSC Social Responsibility Policy includes a commitment to actively consult with local communities to identify and resolve environmental and social issues.
 Seven Community Liaison Officers (CLOs) are situated in nearby villages to provide local residents with general information and operations updates regarding the Bisha Mine, to discuss issues or discuss any complaints and to facilitate job applications.
-BMSC engages on a regular basis with the Sub Zoba Dighe Administration (including the Ministry offices for Agriculture and Health), Gash Barka Regional Administration Office; and National Government stakeholders, including those Ministry offices that have permitting, approval, and monitoring function of the Bisha Mine, also are represented by the Internal Review Committee (IRC).
-In addition, the Company plays an active role in local and national events, such as the Eritrean Independence Day celebrations, Annual Woman’s Day, and the 2015 Eritrean Expo.
+BMSC engages on a regular basis with the Sub Zoba Dighe Administration (including the Ministry offices for Agriculture and Health), Gash Barka Regional Administration Office; and National Government stakeholders, including those Ministry offices that have permitting, approval, and monitoring function of the Bisha Mine, also are represented by the Impact Review Committee (IRC).
+In addition, the Company plays an active role in local and national events, such as the Eritrean Independence Day celebrations, Annual Women’s Day, and the 2016 Eritrean Expo.

 Our community relations department maintains a record of stakeholder engagement activities, including the Company response to their concerns.
 The revitalization of the Information Update Committee (IUC) meetings in 2014 has improved stakeholder engagement with the Bisha Mine.
 IUC meetings have further encouraged stakeholder community representatives to share their ideas and concerns with the Company’s senior management.